One of the most important lessons one can learn in life is to learn how they can manage their lives better.

 Finally, there is no way you can manage your life without learning how to manage the decisions you have made.

-No matter where you are in your life right now, it is due to the past and previous decisions you have made up to this point.
+No matter where you are in your life right now, it is due to the past and previous decisions you have made up that you ended where you are now.

 Life is a matter of choices and every choice you make makes you.
 When you make the wrong decision, you will end up getting to the wrong place.